Cognitive Behavioral Therapy for Hypersomnia (CBT-H)

 Recently diagnosed...

 Participants may be newly diagnosed or have been living with their condition for many years.
-This group is intended for people who are already receiving medical care and taking prescribed medication, and who want additional, evidence-based tools to improve daily functioning, quality of life, and self-understanding.
+This therapy is intended for people who are already receiving medical care and taking prescribed medication, and who want additional, evidence-based tools to improve daily functioning, quality of life, and self-understanding.

 -